What are heating controls?

 Products that make up a heating control system

-There are four products that normally make up a heating control system (based on the home using a traditional central heating system):
+There are four products that normally make up a full heating control system (based on a home with a traditional central heating system):

 - A room thermostat

 In our experience, many homes currently only have one or two of these.

 Room thermostats take the temperature of the ambient air in the home and feed it back to the boiler to tell it to either fire up to raise the temperature of the home, or to turn off since the home is warm enough and no additional heating is required.

 They require free-flowing air so that the sensor can work out the right temperature.
 You’ll need to ensure that the thermostats are not blocked by household objects like curtains or furniture and avoid placing them near heat-emitting objects (fireplaces, radiators, household appliances etc).
 It is also recommended to house these in the lounge, since this is where homeowners typically spend most of their time.
 Having your thermostat in the hallway by your front door, for example, will not give an accurate reflection of the temperature of your home.
 This is because it’s an area commonly affected by draughts, when the front door is opened and closed.

 A boiler programmer is an automated way of turning the boiler on and off.
 People tend to like their homes to be warm when they wake up or come home from work.
 There seems little point in heating the home when no-one is there to get the benefit from the heat.
 A programmer allows you to set very specific time frames for when the heating comes on from day to day.

 Let’s take the example of a family that go to school/work during the day.
 Typically the boiler would come on at approximately 6-7am to heat the house ready for when the family wakes up.
 This would then go off at about 9 when the people in the home leave for work or school.
 The boiler could then fire up again about 4pm in preparation for everyone coming home and go off just before everyone goes to bed.